Update: iOS 10 and iOS 10.3 are bound to be the final major updates, as Apple is preparing to launch iOS 11 today at its

 The 'Preserve Settings' camera submenu lets you lock in the camera mode (such as video, square, portrait), the photo filter (like chrome, mono and instant), and Live Photo (in case you want it off by default).

 iOS 10.2 also jazzes you with a new 'Celebration' and 'Love' full-screen message effects.
 It also adds three new wallpapers of different colored droplets.
 They're artsy, but not groundbreaking.

 There's a new pre-loaded app from Apple and good news: you probably won't want to immediately delete this one.
 It's the all-new TV app.

 It pulls from sources like iTunes and streaming services like HBO Now and Hulu.
 US networks like Fox, CBS, The CW, AMC, Comedy Central and Starz are here too.

 The great thing about this is that, as you log into each, the TV app's 'Watch Now' tab begins to populate with shows you are or should be watching.
 It breaks down the barriers between the different video apps out there.

 Apple's TV app is supposed to replace the neglected Videos app (but for some users, both apps are present).
 There's no need for two now.
 The new app added our one and only TV show episode (a free iTunes promo from 2009) that 'Videos' had been carrying around.
 That tells you something about its past usefulness.

 There's thankfully a lot more to the all-encompassing TV app.
 Behind in scenes, there's also a new settings menu for 'TV Provider.'
-It's designed to let the TV app pull from subscription services like Dish and .
+It's designed to let the TV app pull from subscription services like Dish and Sling TV.

-Don't see the iOS 10.2 TV app just yet?
+Don't see the TV app just yet?
 You're not alone, actually.
-We didn't see it until iOS 10.2 beta 5 and it may not launch outside the US immediately.
-As they say in TV, stay tuned.
+We didn't see it until iOS 10.2 beta 6 and it may not launch outside the US immediately.
+As they say in the TV world, stay tuned.